 Thorough cleaning of pipe and hoses before installing or reconnecting is essential.
 Whenever a pipe or hose is disconnected, or a system component is removed, the system may have to be flushed.
-For flushing instructions see page 17.

-When field repairs on the components are made, flushing the components is necessary.
-See page 17 for Flushing instructions.
+Whenever field repairs on the components are made, flushing the components is necessary.
+For flushing instructions see page 19.